-Accept your fate: you can't escape the smart home
+Accept your fate: You can't escape the smart home

 Alexa's momentum isn't surprising given the amount of hype over the last year.
 For Alexa's competition, Google Assistant is still new as a smart home assistant, and Apple is sticking to its slow-burn approach to growing Siri and its iOS HomeKit platform.
 That's why our Scoreboard has a loose quality breakdown.
 I didn't want to simply hand Amazon a prize for supporting yet another smart plug.

-Hopefully also evident from the Scoreboard (better named a hype meter), is the breadth of categories in which you will now find these voice assistants.
-That expansion will free the consumer-facing Internet of Things from the junk drawer full of connected motion sensors, thermostats, and light switches to a more pervasive experience that, for better or worse, will follow us wherever we go.
+Hopefully also evident from the Scoreboard (or, perhaps, "smart home potential meter") is the breadth of categories in which you will now find these voice assistants.
+That expansion will help transform the experience from its current Internet of Things grab bag -- the junk drawer full of connected motion sensors, thermostats and light switches -- to a more pervasive experience that will follow us wherever we go (for better or worse).

 Done right, and our lives become easier and safer, with more time for the things we truly care about.
-Done carelessly, and this new connected world will threaten our notions of privacy and personal safety.
-The reality will of course land somewhere in the middle.
-Here is some of what our Reviews team saw here in Vegas that will shape that outcome.
+Implemented carelessly, this new connected world will threaten our notions of privacy and personal safety.
+The reality will ultimately land somewhere in the middle.

+That outcome will be shaped by what we saw in Las Vegas this past week.
+Here are the highlights.

 Automotive

-Hyundai and Chrysler had Google Home and Google Assistant integrations of their own here at the show.
+Hyundai and Chrysler had Google Home and Google Assistant integrations of their own here at the show, too.
 Chrysler's was just a concept.
-Hyundai lets you ask Google Home to start your car, flash the lights, or ask for directions in your house, and then send the route to your in-car navigation system.
-Handy, but not the same as voice commands inside the car back to your house.
+Hyundai lets you ask Google Home to start your car, flash the lights, or provide directions to your house, and then send the route to your in-car navigation system.
+Handy, but not the same as dictating commands to your home from the inside of your car.

-If talking to your house from your car is still halting here on the ground in Vegas, for better or worse, this is happening.
-When it does, it will eliminate driving a car as a weak point in the chain of control over your home.
-It will also add another set of in-car distractions.
+But regardless of this somewhat halting start on the ground in Vegas, that's exactly what's happening: Tell your home to crank up the air conditioner, start the coffee brewing and raise the garage door -- all from the comfort of the driver's or passenger seat.
+It will eliminate driving a car as a weak point in the chain of control over your home -- but it'll also add another set of in-car distractions.

 Home entertainment